Most Popular DRM Providers

 Widevine

 Google purchased this DRM service in 2010 to improve the protection of premium video content.
 Some platforms that use this DRM provider include YouTube, Netflix, Disney+, Amazon Prime, HBO, Hulu, Peacock, and Discovery+.
-There are currently two versions of Widevine in the market:
+There are currently two versions of Widevine in the market: * Classic: This is the legacy version of the DRM, which still works on older generations of smart TVs and Android devices. * Modular: The current version of the DRM is compatible with Android devices and browsers based on Chromium (except Chromium itself).

 Google Widevine supports MPEG-DASH and HLS protocols.
 Thus, Chrome and Firefox browsers, Android, and Chromecast can play content protected with this DRM.
 Google Widevine does not allow content playback on Chrome browsers installed on iOS devices.